 \subsection{QS2-AND}

-Let us first show how the QS2-AND protocol proposed in \cite{christensen2023private} is also achieved via the $2$-sum protocol.
+Let us show how the QS2-AND protocol of \cite{christensen2023private} is also achieved via the $2$-sum protocol.
 Let $A,B\in \mathbb{Z}_2$ be the inputs available to Alice and Bob, respectively.
 Let $Z$ be a random variable uniformly drawn from $\{1,2,3\}$, which is shared only between Alice and Bob.
 According to the realizations of $Z$, Alice and Bob use the two-sum protocol as shown in Table \ref{tab:protocol_CP}.

-The correctness of this scheme is easily verified as under all realizations of $Z$, the output at Charlie is equal to $(1,1)$ only when $A=B=1$, i.e., the only case when $A\land B = 1$.
-If Charlie does not receive $(1,1)$, he concludes that $A\land B = 0$.
-As shown in \cite{christensen2023private}, the security of this scheme is also guaranteed because given any $(A,B) \neq (1,1)$, the distribution of the output at Charlie is the same (uniform over $\{(0,0), (0,1),(1,0)\}$).
-This scheme securely computes $1$ instance of the AND function, with the total communication cost of $2$ qubits.
-Thus, we note that the QS2-AND Protocol of \cite{christensen2023private} achieves rate $0.5$ (computations/qubit), and requires $\log_2(3)$ bits of classical common randomness (i.e., a uniform $3$-ary $Z$) per computation.
+The scheme is correct because under all realizations of $Z$, the output at Charlie is equal to $(1,1)$ if $A=B=1$, and uniform over $\{(0,0), (0,1),(1,0)\}$ otherwise, which also guarantees security.
+Since this scheme securely computes $1$ instance of the AND function, with the total communication cost of $2$ qubits, it achieves rate $0.5$ (computations/qubit), and requires $\log_2(3)$ bits of common randomness (i.e., a uniform $3$-ary $Z$) per computation.

-As our first result let us present a more efficient scheme for QS2-AND, that achieves a higher rate: $1/\log_2 3 \approx 0.63$ (computations/qubit) instead of $0.5$, while also requiring less classical common randomness: $1$ bit instead of $\log_2(3)$ bits per computation.
-For the new scheme we combine the additive channel of Table \ref{tab:addchannel} with the FKN scheme \cite[Appendix B]{Feige_Killian_Naor_PSM}.
-Specifically, we let $d=3$ and use common randomness $Z$ that is uniform in $\{1,2\}$.
+As our first result let us present a scheme for QS2-AND, that achieves a higher rate: $1/\log_2 (3) \approx 0.63$ (computations/qubit) instead of $0.5$, while also requiring less classical common randomness: $1$ bit instead of $\log_2(3)$ bits per computation.
+For the new scheme we combine the additive channel of Table \ref{tab:addchannel} with the FKN scheme \cite[Appendix B]{FKN}.
+The FKN scheme is a classical scheme which enables the server to securely compute the AND function once, with each user sending $\log_2 (3)$ bits to the server.
+The rate achieved by the FKN scheme is $1/\big(2\log_2 (3)\big)$ (computations/bit), which is optimal for the classical setting as shown by \cite{Data_Prabhakaran_Prabhakaran}.
+To construct our QS2-AND protocol based on the FKN scheme, specifically, we let $d=3$ and use common randomness $Z$ that is uniform in $\{1,2\}$.
 The new protocol is shown in Table \ref{tab:QS2Prod_proposed}.